Triple Crown (professional wrestling): List of WWE NXT UK Triple Crown winners

-The NXT UK Triple Crown consisted of the NXT UK Championship, the defunct NXT UK Heritage Cup Championship and the NXT UK Tag Team Championship.
-Tyler Bate was the only wrestler to achieve the feat, completing it on December 9, 2021 after winning the tag team titles with Trent Seven.
-He previous became the first UK Champion in 2017 (the title was then known as the WWE United Kingdom Championship) and later won the Heritage Cup in May 2021.
+The NXT UK Triple Crown consisted of the NXT United Kingdom Championship, the NXT UK Heritage Cup, and the NXT UK Tag Team Championship.
+Due to the closure of NXT UK and the retirement of all but one of its titles in September 2022, Tyler Bate was the only wrestler to achieve the feat, completing it on December 9, 2021, after winning the tag team title with Trent Seven.
+He previously became the first UK Champion in 2017 (the title was then known as the WWE United Kingdom Championship) and later won the Heritage Cup in May 2021.

 Regional/independent promotions

 All American Wrestling

 All American Wrestling (AAW) is an independent regional promotion.
 Their version consists of the AAW Heavyweight Championship, the AAW Heritage Championship and the AAW Tag Team Championship.

 List of AAW Triple Crown winners

 Chaotic Wrestling

 Chaotic Wrestling is an independent regional promotion.
 Their version consists of the Chaotic Wrestling Heavyweight Championship, the Chaotic Wrestling New England Championship and the Chaotic Wrestling Tag Team Championship.